walterbrunetti/feeds_lookup/README.md

 django_test
 ===========

-#This project is an experimentation using django, elasticsearch and backbone.
+##This project is an experimentation using django, elasticsearch and backbone.

-# Dont want to forget this
-pip install fabric